Our Whole Lives

 Our Whole Lives Programs Currently Offered

-Please contact us to add your name to the list for the next session:
+Please contact us to add your name to the list for future sessions:

-- Our Whole Lives for children in kindergarten and first grade
+- Our Whole Lives for children in kindergarten, first grade, and second grade, and their parents

-- Our Whole Lives for children in fourth and fifth grade
+- Our Whole Lives for children in fourth, fifth, or sixth grade

-- Our Whole Lives for youth in eighth and ninth grade
+- Our Whole Lives for youth in seventh, eighth, or ninth grade

-- Our Whole Lives for youth in tenth, eleventh, and twelfth grade
+- Our Whole Lives for youth in tenth, eleventh, or twelfth grade

-Please contact us to coordinate group sessions or informational meetings:
+Please contact us to coordinate group sessions, informational meetings, or workshops:

 - Group sessions for parents (with children ages 0 – 12) or parents of teens (youth ages 12 – 19)